 An exercise to define your target audience

 A good exercise is to write your avatar’s story.
 Write about one regular day in his or her life.
 What does this day look like from the moment they get up to the second they close their eyes?
 Where does your product/ service fit in there?
-When you create something now, you have this story to refer to.
+Whenever you create something, you have this story to refer to.
 A kind of test to see if your creation aligns with your audience.